peraro/finiteflow-mathtools/packages/README.md

 FiniteFlow MathTools packages
 =============================

-A collection of Mathematica packages using the finiteflow library:
+A collection of Mathematica packages using the FiniteFlow library:

 - **FFUtils**: utilities implementing simple general purpose algorithms, such as algorithms for finding linear relations between